Volunteering makes a difference for others, and ourselves. United Way's annual Day of Action mobilizes thousands of people across the world.

 Before joining United Way, Angela served as president and CEO of Easterseals, the nation’s leading nonprofit provider of life-changing disability services.
 During her time there, Angela was a powerful advocate for the 1.5 million Americans living with disabilities, and was responsible for advancing disability equity in healthcare, education, and employment.

-Named to Forbes’ 2021 List of Women 50 Over 50 Creating Social Change at Scale, and presented with a 2021 CEO Today Healthcare Award, Angela F. Williams is president and CEO of United Way Worldwide, the world’s largest privately funded non-profit.
+She was named to Forbes’ 2021 List of Women 50 Over 50 Creating Social Change at Scale, and was presented with a 2021 CEO Today Healthcare Award for her leadership.

-Williams was raised in a military family, which influenced her decision to serve on active duty in the U.S. Air Force Judge Advocate General’s Corps (JAG) for more than six years following her graduation from the University of Texas School of Law.
-This experience, when few Black women served in the JAG Corps, was foundational to her commitment to service.
+Williams was raised in a military family, which influenced her decision to serve on active duty in the U.S. Air Force Judge Advocate General’s Corps (JAG) for more than six years after graduating from the University of Texas School of Law.
+Few Black women had previously served in the JAG Corps before, and the experience was foundational to Angela’s commitment to service.